betterscientificsoftware/bssw.io/Articles/Blog/HowtoImproveTestinginyourCSESoftwareProject.md

 6. Define a set of **regression test suites**.
     1. Define a faster-running **pre-merge regression test suite** (e.g., single build with faster running tests) and **run it before every merge to the mainline branch**.
     1. Define a more comprehensive nightly **regression test suite** (e.g., builds and all tests on several platforms and compilers, code coverage, and memory usage error detection) and **run every night**.
-7. Have a policy of **100% passing pre-merge regression tests** and work hard to maintain that.
+7. Have a policy of **100% passing pre-merge regression tests** (run using a CI testing system like GitHub Actions, GitLab CI, or Jenkins) and work hard to maintain that.
 8. Work to **fix all failing nightly regression tests** on a reasonable schedule.